 Continuing Education Students

-Students attending the School of Continuing and Professional Studies must meet all the general requirements described above and must also be enrolled at least half-time in the degree-granting program of study.
-In most cases, students in a non-degree or certificate program are not eligible to receive federal financial aid.
+Students attending the School of Continuing and Professional Studies must meet all the general requirements described above and must also be enrolled at least half-time in a degree-granting program of study.
+Students in a non-degree or certificate program are not eligible to receive federal financial aid.

 Undergraduate and Graduate Students